efeyazgan/TTC/README.md

 rm crab_DoubleEG_B/inputs/*.tgz

-You can also check `crab/auto_crab_example` to run crab jobs batchly and automatically.
+You can also check `crab/auto_crab_example` to run crab jobs automatically.

 ## corrections